homermultitext/hmt-twiddle/README.md

 1. `corpus` : the complete HMT Greek text corpus.
 2. `orca` : an alignment of all critical signs with Iliadic lines

+For an introduction to working with these objects, see [this introductory guide](intro.md).